 Fracking: Understanding its Local Impact

-Fracking has economic, environmental, legal, and political dimensions.
-Learn about the ways it is impacting the Pittsburgh area.
+Fracking has economic, environmental, legal, and political dimensions, with impacts in our Pittsburgh community.
 Advocates of fracking tout its potential to create American energy independence, to provide a transitional energy source while renewable energy technology is developed, and to stimulate economies.
 Critics say that fracking pollutes air and water, raises earthquake risks, and that the ostensible financial benefits of fracking are not realized equitably.
-We will travel to several sites south of Pittsburgh, including a fracking well, as we learn about this contested issue affecting the Pittsburgh region.
+We travelled to several sites south of Pittsburgh, including a fracking well, as we learned about this contested issue affecting the Pittsburgh region.

 Violence, poverty, homelessness, and discrimination are just some of the crises that affect communities.
 When these crises continue, sometimes for generations, individuals and whole communities can experience trauma that adversely affects health, safety, public education, and community vitality.
-Participants will witness dialogue among community members, educators, counselors, and psychologists as they explore trauma-informed communities.
-Lunch will be served.
+Participants witnessed dialogue among community members, educators, counselors, and psychologists as they explore trauma-informed communities.

-Join select panelists from our excursions for a "flipped" conversation.
-Rather than ask our panelists to field questions, they will pose thoughtful questions to the audience to foster fresh perspectives on justice education, collaboration, and university-community relations.
+Our closing dialogue featured select panelists from our excursions for a "flipped" conversation.
+Rather than ask our panelists to field questions, they posed thoughtful questions to the audience to foster fresh perspectives on justice education, collaboration, and university-community relations.